Salva congruitate

-Salva congruitate is a Latin scholastic term in logic, which means "without becoming ill-formed", salva meaning rescue, salvation, welfare and congruitate meaning combine, coincide, agree.
-Salva Congruitate is used in logic to mean that two terms may be substituted for each other while preserving grammaticality in all contexts.
+Salva congruitate is a Latin scholastic term in logic which means "without becoming ill-formed", salva meaning rescue, salvation, or welfare and congruitate meaning combine, coincide, or agree.
+The term is used in logic to mean that two terms may be substituted for each other while preserving grammaticality in all contexts.

 Remarks on salva congruitate

 Timothy C. Potts

 Timothy C. Potts describes salva congruitate as a form of replacement in the context of meaning.
 It is a replacement which preserves semantic coherence and should be distinguished from a replacement which preserves syntactic coherence but may yield an expression to which no meaning has been given.
 This means that supposing an original expression is meaningful, the new expression obtained by the replacement will also be meaningful, though it will not necessarily have the same meaning as the original one, nor, if the expression in question happens to be a proposition, will the replacement necessarily preserve the truth value of the original.